 - 6.2.1 The chemical composition of all steels shall be defined at least by: - the carbon, manganese and silicon contents in all cases; - the chromium, nickel and molybdenum contents or other alloying elements intentionally added to the steel; - the maximum sulfur and phosphorus contents in all cases.

-The carbon, manganese and silicon contents and, where appropriate, the chromium, nickel and molybdenum contents shall be given, with tolerances, such that the differences between the maximum and minimum values of the cast do not exceed the values shown in Table 1.
+The carbon, manganese and silicon contents shall be given, with tolerances, such that the differences between the maximum and minimum values of the cast do not exceed the values shown in Table 1.